Neuroglia - Introduction

 What does Methner think about Metformin as a therapeutic target against HD?

-he does not think it will end in the clinic
+he does not think it will end up in the clinic

 Resilience Neurobiology Introduction